zetah11/hannover/readme.txt

 taken apart, inspected, and used by various modules.

-HANNOVER is at its core a monomorphic wavetable synthesizer.
+HANNOVER is a monomorphic wavetable synthesizer.